Speedstor/tcpLab/README.md

 <br/>

 ### Install / Uninstall
-I don't know why you would want to install this, but you are free to do whatever you want :)
+I don't know why you would want to install this, but you are free to do whatever you want :smiley:
 ```bash
 $ sudo make install